ethan-fong/Tab-Genie/README.md

 - Bad luck protection so tablature is never empty

 ## Installation
-Requirements: Python 3.10 and PyInstaller 5.1
+Windows requirements: Python 3.10 and PyInstaller 5.1

 ## Executable